Pandemia Americana

 O3/20/20 Friday

-with sudden and unexpected gusts as high as 30 mph.
+It is all one big joke to me but the wind, with sudden and unexpected gusts as high as 30 mph.
 The motorcycle gets hit hard but does heavy sport’s cruiser balancing act as I sit low behind the windscreen, streamlined as much as possible to cut through the annoying cold and limit the friction of the airflow against my body, hugging engine with both thighs hoping to warm myself a little when it gets heated enough.

-Focused to a breaking point of attention I am escaping the silhouette of the monstrosity of downtown behind me, still massive and monumental, touching with its bright towers the canvas of synthetic-like, unreal and malevolent, inky sky: the whole scene lit up by the erratic scraps of Moonlight and d
+Focused to a breaking point of attention I am escaping the silhouette of the monstrosity of downtown behind me, still massive and monumental, touching with its bright towers the canvas of synthetic-like, unreal and malevolent, inky sky: the whole scene lit up by the erratic scraps of Moonlight and digital messages which flash from electronic signs above expressway, warning commuters to stop the spread of the covid-19 and remain home.
+I am my home and I take it wherever I go.

 Outside of me: the propaganda road map to mass hysteria thus many people do the opposite, uncertain but clearly not trusting the officials, they leave the city.
 Swarm of cars impatiently driven south and out of Chicago.
 Better be safe than sorry.
 Better be sane than driven possessed by media spin monkeys.